GioAceto/Self-Financial-Retirement-Calculator/README.md

 - Chart.js
 - SCSS

-#### Note: All images bearing the Self Financial Inc logo are intellectual property of Self Inc and not owned by me.
-This project is showcased with approval by Self Financial Inc.
+#### Note: All images bearing the Self Financial Inc logo are trademarked and not owned by me.
+This project is showcased with approval from Self Financial Inc.